Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 A huge wave suddenly appears, sweeping across the battlefield before vanishing just as suddenly.
-Choose a direction (either ebb or flow), then make a Prowess attack against all creatures in a 3 tile by 12 tile line who are not flying or aloft.
+Choose a direction (either ebb or flow), then make a Prowess attack against all creatures in a 3 tile by 12 tile line starting at yourself who are not flying or aloft.
 If you chose ebb, pull all creatures hit 3 tiles towards you.
-If you chose flow, push all creatures hit 3 tiles towards you.
+If you chose flow, push all creatures hit 3 tiles away you.
 Creatures that you miss still suffer the attack's effects at half efficacy.

 ### Wrath of the Tides - Miracle